RushivArora/rushivarora.github.io/_pages/home.md

 <!--<img align="left" width=150px src="/images/dp.jpg"> -->

-I'm a Bay State Fellow pursuing a masters in Computer Science at the University of Massachusetts where I am fortunate to be advised by <a href='https://people.cs.umass.edu/~bsilva/'>Professor Bruno Castro da Silva</a> and <a href='https://people.cs.umass.edu/~moss/?_gl=1*sdbxyt*_ga*MTY0NTE1MTIxNS4xNTM2NTI5Mzg0*_ga_21RLS0L7EB*MTY1NzQzODA5MC4zNTIuMS4xNjU3NDM4MTMxLjA.&_ga=2.225631898.1219407999.1657438091-1645151215.1536529384'>Professor Eliot Moss</a>.
-I am also a member of the BiNDS Lab where I am fortunate to work with <a href='https://scholar.google.co.il/citations?user=A2fiOI0AAAAJ&hl=en'>Professor Hava Siegelmann</a> on temporal aspects of machine intelligence.
+I'm a Advanced Hardware + ML researcher at Dell Research as part of the Office of the Global CTO.
+I'm also an external researcher with the RL + Vision Lab at MILA advised with Professor Samira Ebhrahimi Kahou.
+Prior I was a Bay State Fellow masters student in Computer Science at the University of Massachusetts where I was fortunate to be advised by <a href='https://people.cs.umass.edu/~bsilva/'>Professor Bruno Castro da Silva</a> and <a href='https://people.cs.umass.edu/~moss/?_gl=1*sdbxyt*_ga*MTY0NTE1MTIxNS4xNTM2NTI5Mzg0*_ga_21RLS0L7EB*MTY1NzQzODA5MC4zNTIuMS4xNjU3NDM4MTMxLjA.&_ga=2.225631898.1219407999.1657438091-1645151215.1536529384'>Professor Eliot Moss</a>.
+I was also a member of the BiNDS Lab where I am fortunate to work with <a href='https://scholar.google.co.il/citations?user=A2fiOI0AAAAJ&hl=en'>Professor Hava Siegelmann</a> on temporal aspects of machine intelligence.
 In a past life I completed my undergraduate at UMass Amherst with a double degree in Computer Science and Computer Engineering where I was awarded the CICS Outstanding Undergraduate <a href="https://www.cics.umass.edu/news/eight-graduating-seniors-honored-outstanding-achievements-cics">Award</a> and ECE <a href="{{site.baseurl}}/{{ site.ECEAward }}">Award</a> of Excellence for each respective degree.
 I led my undergrad ECE senior design project and <a href="{{site.baseurl}}/{{ site.SDPAward }}">received</a> an honorable mention for it.

 <br><br>

 My goal is to create AI systems that can make good decisions in complex, dynamic, and uncertain environments using broadly intelligent behaviors.
-The different areas of Reinforcement Learning can achieve this goal jointly to create human-like agents due to their individual effectiveness in general problems like MDPs, with a key challenge lying in the safe, effective, and transferable combination of these different areas.
-My research areas are in reinforcement learning and machine learning, and I currently work in Hierarchical and Model-Based RL as a first foundational step to this long term goal.
+Intelligent behaviors are a combination of varying fields---including representation learning, decision-making, sensing, and planning---with the key challenge lying in the safe, effective, and transferable combination of these different areas.
+My research areas are in reinforcement learning and machine learning, and I currently work in Hierarchical and Model-Based RL, Representation Learning, and Neuroscience-Inspired ML as a first foundational step to this long term goal.

 <br><br>

 ## News
+* [11/02/2023] Paper accepted at IEEE T-ASE!
+* [10/12/2023] Joined the RL + Vision Lab at MILA as an External Collaborator!
+* [09/12/2023] New paper submitted to ICLR 2024!
 * [06/12/2023] Presented a paper at IEEE VTC in Florence Italy!
-* [05/12/2023] New paper submitted to NeurIPS 2023!
-* [11/16/2023] New preprint submitted to IEEE T-ASE!* New preprint submitted to IEEE T-ASE!
+* [11/16/2022] New preprint submitted to IEEE T-ASE!
 * [07/22/2022] Our paper on model-based reinforcement learning leveraging Physics was accepted at the DARL workshop at ICML 2022!
 Looking forward to being in Baltimore!
 * [05/27/2022] I will be an Advanced Hardware Research Intern at the CTO Research group at Dell Technologies for summer 2022.
 <br><br>